 - Easily doubled (see recipe for notes on how I do that)

-I love this so much that when my birthday rolled around a week or so ago, rather than going out to eat, I opted to stay home and make this dish instead.
+I love this so much that when my birthday rolled around a week or so ago, rather than going out to eat, I opted to stay home and make this Skillet Lasagna instead.
 It’s just that good.
 Seriously.

 I’m hungry so let’s get started: